ja18me/ManyCellsAverageCapacity/README.md

 ManyCellsAverageCapacity
 =========================

-To allow for statistics in cell cycling testing experiments, this script averages the discharge or charge capacity in a given number of cycles of multiples cells.
-The scripts discards the first two and last two cycles as our group carry on testing cycles before and after the experiments.
-The script works with text file from MACCOR cyclers.
+To allow for statistics in cell cycling testing experiments, this script averages cycling data files of multiple cells for the same cycling protocol using the discharge or charge capacity in a given number of cycles.
+The script discards the first two and last two cycles as our group carries on testing cycles before and after the experiments.
+The python program works with text files from MACCOR cyclers.

 INSTALLATION
 ---